mo-awais/vernamcipher/README.md

 # Encryption Process

 A **one-time pad** or **key** is used to encrypt plaintext.
-The ne-time pad must be equal to or longer in characters than the plaintext.
+The one-time pad must be equal to or longer in characters than the plaintext.
 In practice, the key must be truly random and used only once.
 Once for encryption and once for decryption.
 Since the key is random, so will be the distribution of the characters meaning that no amount of cryptanalysis will produce any meaningful results.